-While the many rules and regulations enforced by the New York Department of Motor Vehicles (DMV) apply to drivers of all ages and stages, the state imposes some special requirements and restrictions on older drivers.
+While the myriad rules and regulations enforced by the New York Department of Motor Vehicles (DMV) apply to drivers of all ages and stages, the state imposes some special requirements and restrictions on older drivers.

 State rules are explained in more detail below, but some focus on identifying and handling older drivers who may have become unsafe.
 For example, New York accepts and investigates reports of potentially unsafe drivers from medical personnel and any other concerned citizens.